slipshut/CavityNesting/README.md

 with behavioral assays followed by immediate collection, includes latency analysis.

 **WGCNA_latency.csv** - Input file for WGCNA latency analysis, including module eigengenes.

+## DEGs

+**DEGs_vs_Divergence.R** - Visualizes and correlates number of differentially expressed genes between species pairs by degree of evolutionary divergence, for each of five families